top of page

 GUADALCANAL

-The capital city of Honiara acts as our base for the tour, and we will be flying in and out to go between islands, often taking the opportunity to switch out our luggage at the hotel depending on the requirements for each leg of the trip.
-There are several access points to good forest, which will allow us to see our first of the multi-island endemics such as Sanford’s Sea Eagle, Pied Goshawk, Solomons Cockatoo, Yellow-bibbed Lory, Cardinal Lory, MacKinlay’s Cuckoo-Dove, Ultramarine Kingfisher, Woodford’s Rail, Buff-necked Coucal, White-billed Crow, Solomons Cuckooshrike, Solomons Monarch, Chestnut-bellied Monarch, Steel-blue Flycatcher, Oriole Whistler, Cockerell’s Fantail, Midget Flowerpecker and Brown-winged Starling.
-More widespread Melanesian endemics include Song Parrot, Finsch’s Pygmy Parrot, Claret-breasted Fruit-Dove, and Melanesian Kingfisher.
+The capital city of Honiara acts as our base for the tour, and we will be flying in and out of here to go between islands.
+We will often take the opportunity to switch out our luggage at the hotel, depending on the requirements for each leg of the trip.
+There are several access points to good forest, which will allow us to see our first of the multi-island endemics, such as Sanford’s Sea Eagle, Pied Goshawk, Solomons Cockatoo, Yellow-bibbed Lory, Cardinal Lory, MacKinlay’s Cuckoo-Dove, Ultramarine Kingfisher, Woodford’s Rail, Solomons Brush Cuckoo, Buff-necked Coucal, White-billed Crow, Solomons Cicadabird, Solomons Monarch, Chestnut-bellied Monarch, Steel-blue Flycatcher, Oriole Whistler, cockerelli White-winged Fantail, Solomons Rufous Fantail, Midget Flowerpecker, and Brown-winged Starling.
+More widespread Melanesian endemics include Song Parrot, Finsch’s Pygmy Parrot, Claret-breasted Fruit-Dove, Melanesian Kingfisher, and Central Melanesian Cicadabird.
 In terms of the island’s true endemics, we will target Guadalcanal Boobook, Guadalcanal Dwarf Kingfisher, Black-headed Myzomela, and White-eyed Starling (strictly speaking, also shared with Bougainville, but extremely rare there).
 Anyone wishing to attempt the tougher highland endemics will have to join the extension…

 SANTA ISABEL